-Dr Ian Duguid is a Wellcome Trust Research Career Development Fellow at the University of Edinburgh’s Centre for Integrative Physiology.
+Dr Ian Duguid is a Wellcome Trust Research Career Development Fellow at the University of Edinburgh’s Centre for Discovery Brain Sciences.

 Motor control is a basic but fundamentally important aspect of human and animal behaviour.
 We now know much about how the brain’s two motor areas work but key questions remain.
 Understanding how these parts of the brain initiate and control complex motor movements in the healthy and diseased brain could shed light on conditions like autism spectrum disorder and motor neurone disease.